-Twins, triplets etc. are brought into life by the same E67 Birth event.
-The introduction of the E67 Birth event as a documentation element allows the description of a range of family relationships in a simple model.
+Twins, triplets etc. are brought into life by the same instance of E67 Birth.
+The introduction of E67 Birth as a documentation element allows the description of a range of family relationships in a simple model.
 Suitable extensions may describe more details and the complexity of motherhood with the intervention of modern medicine.
-In this model, the biological father is not seen as a necessary participant in the E67 Birth event.
+In this model, the biological father is not seen as a necessary participant in the birth.